boomerang-io/docs/flow/introduction/getting-started.md

 # Getting Started

-After gaining access, users will be presented with the Personal Workflows screen.
-This is your sandbox and allows you to create workflows, as long as you are within your quotas.
+After gaining access, users will be presented with the Home screen showing your teams, and allowing you to create a new team.

-You can start creating Personal Workflows using the **Create a new Workflow** tile on the Workflows screen.
+Once you have a team you can start creating Workflows using the **Create a new Workflow** tile on the Workflows screen.
 This opens a modal that allows you to **Start from scratch** or **Import a Workflow**.

+## Team Creation

+Teams can be created in two ways:

+1. By any user through the UI.
+2. Via the API.

 ## Workflow Templates

 You can also click the **Templates** button in the top right and create a workflow from Template.
 This is a great way to get started with proven workflows.

-## Team Creation

-Teams can be created in two ways:

-1. By a user with Administrator rights, who can then map users to a team.
-2. Through the APIs

-> When integrated with IBM Consulting<sup>®</sup> Essentials, Boomerang Flow integrates with your Essentials teams.
-Ensure you have access to a team or create a new team and request access to Boomerang Flow.

 ## Need help?